EPUB vs mobi: Is Amazon's mobi Format Now Dead?

 Perhaps the most cost-effective way of selling physical copies on a small scale, self-publishing authors commonly use what’s called a print-on-demand (POD) service.
-Instead of ordering a print run and filling a warehouse with paperbacks, copies will only be printed as and when they’ve been purchased.
-The two most popular POD services are IngramSpark and CreateSpace, the latter of which is — would you believe it? — an Amazon company (“Amazon: we own everything”).
+Instead of ordering a print run and filling a warehouse with paperbacks, copies will only be printed as and when they’ve been purchased either by individual buyers or a bookstore.

 For this, you will need a file that contains strict definitions of your book’s layout and content – which is why we use PDF files.
 There are countless different types of PDF out there but for our purposes, the format will need to a ‘print-ready PDF’ to make it compatible with printers.
 Any hyperlinks will be removed and your image colors will be expressed in CMYK, and not using the RGB color model.